 In addition to the pesticides used in cotton production, harmful chemicals may also be used extensively in denim’s dyeing process.
 Azo dyes, for example, can sometimes release carcinogenic amines.
 Such chemicals can be harmful to the environment and a risk to worker health and safety.
-Look for brands which use natural dyes and organic cotton, that way you can avoid funding these processes.
+Look for brands which use natural dyes and organic cotton, that way you can avoid funding these toxic processes.

 Ever wondered how your favorite pair of ‘distressed’ jeans got to look so weathered?
 It’s not because they were hung out for months and exposed to the elements before they hit the shelves.
 The look is achieved through a controversial technique called sandblasting.
 As the name suggests, jeans are literally blasted with sand to soften the fabric and wear them down.
 The process poses significant health risks to workers as the fine dust particles can lodge themselves in people’s lungs.
-There are other ways to create the distressed look such as stone-washing, sandpapering, brushing or using lasers.
+There are other ways to create the distressed look such as stone-washing, sandpapering, brushing, or using lasers.
 While more costly than sandblasting, these methods achieve similar results.

 A significant problem is that many companies don’t have as much control over or knowledge of their supply chain as they should.
 In March 2015, for example, an undercover Al Jazeera investigation discovered Chinese workers sandblasting jeans for popular labels including Hollister and American Eagle, apparently unbeknown to the brands.
+Yikes.

-From its roots in the slave trade to current issues with child and forced labor in Uzbekistan and India, exploitation is woven into the history of cotton production.
-As we’ve seen above, many steps in the denim manufacturing process pose significant risks to workers safety.
+From its roots in the slave trade to current issues with child and forced labour in Uzbekistan and India, exploitation is woven into the history of cotton production.
+As we’ve seen above, many steps in the denim manufacturing process pose significant risks to workers’ safety.
 There are also issues in countries such as West and Central Africa and Brazil where farmers are unable to compete with the cost of US-subsidised cotton.